 Certain medications will dampen your experience of ketamine and you may need to work with your prescriber to taper or discontinue these medications before treatment.
+These include, but are not limited to, benzodiazepines, lamotrigine, gabapentin, or pregabalin.
 If this is applicable to you, your treatment team will discuss recommendations further.
+Adequate data is not available regarding ketamine's potential interactions with other medications and your team will determine safety on a case by case basis using available information and discussion of risks versus benefits.